Master of Social Work, MSW

 Students who hold an undergraduate social work degree from a Council on Social Work Education Accredited program may apply for the Advanced Standing Program (ASP).
 Students applying to the advanced standing program must submit a copy of a field placement evaluation(s).

-The application deadline for Fall 2023 traditional MSW cohorts has been extended to June 15, 2023.
+The application deadline for Fall 2024 traditional MSW cohorts closes on June 15, 2024.

 The MSW requires 60 Credits for the Traditional Program or 36 credits for Advanced Standing, which can be completed through a full-time schedule, or extended study.
 The program includes: